Whether you’ll be studying, volunteering or just taking a break, find out more about the cover you'll need.

 Claims will also be rejected if your bag or rucksack was left unattended and gets stolen.

-Travelling against FCO advice also means any claims you make will probably be rejected, so do your research before you go.
+Travelling against FCDO advice also means any claims you make will probably be rejected, so do your research before you go.

 You might be able to get a discount with insurers that specialise in covering students.